Kenner Star Wars action figures: Reproductions

-Bootlegs

-While officially licensed figures were produced in many countries, others had no official means of distribution.
-Taking advantage of consumer demand for the toys, manufacturers in some countries released unlicensed, bootleg figures.
-These vary in materials, casting method and in quality.
-For example, some of the figures produced by the manufacturer Uzay in Turkey, are of a high standard and were often cast in unconventional colors with little regard to authenticity.
-The quirkiness of these figures with their often bizarre psychedelic cardbacks have led to demand from collectors and they frequently demand a high price premium.
+Taking advantage of consumer demand for the toys, some regional manufacturers released unlicensed bootlegs.
+These vary in materials, casting method, and quality.
+For example, the UZAY line of figures produced by the Turkish manufacturer SB Products is of a high standard and was often cast in unconventional colors with little regard to authenticity.
+The quirkiness of these figures, with their often bizarre psychedelic cardbacks, has led to demand from collectors, and they frequently demand a high price premium.

 Legacy

-A renewed interest in Star Wars was apparent by the mid-1990s, due to a rerelease of the trilogy on laserdisc and VHS and in anticipation of the upcoming Star Wars Special Edition.
-Kenner, which had been bought by Tonka in 1987 and subsequently by Hasbro in 1991, took advantage of this and, in 1995, released a new line of Star Wars action figures, again under the logo Power of the Force.
-These figures were easily distinguishable from the vintage range due to the new figures being sculpted in more "heroic" style, with larger muscles, and are known to collectors as Power of the Force 2.
-The Power of the Force 2 figures continued to be branded as Kenner until 1999, when they were rebranded as Hasbro.
-Hasbro continues to market Star Wars action figures to the present day.

 Kenner's success with the Star Wars line motivated creators of other action-adventure movies to market their own action figure lines.

-In popular culture

 Two of Steven Spielberg's 1982 films, Poltergeist and E.T. the Extra-Terrestrial, feature scenes showing Star Wars action figures.

-Star Wars action figures are the subject of a 2014 direct-to-video documentary film, Plastic Galaxy: The Story of Star Wars Toys.

-Star Wars action figures and toys were the subject of episode one of the 2017 Netflix documentary The Toys That Made Us.
+The figures are discussed in the 2014 direct-to-video documentary film, Plastic Galaxy: The Story of Star Wars Toys, episode one of the 2017 Netflix documentary series The Toys That Made Us, and a 2022 episode of the History series The Toys That Built America.

-A 2020 episode of Star Wars: The Clone Wars features a group of three aliens wearing outfits matching original Kenner toys.
+A 2020 episode of the animated series Star Wars: The Clone Wars features a group of three aliens wearing outfits matching original Kenner toys.

-An episode of the History Channel documentary series The Toys That Built America has Kenner and its line of Star Wars action figures and playsets as one of the subjects.
+Since at least the 2020s, rare variations of figures have been auctioned for high prices.
+In 2024, a prototype Boba Fett sold at auction for $1.342 million, becoming the most expensive toy ever sold.
+Collectors have been critical of companies or organizations that purchase the products solely for resale at a profit ("scalping").